-To meet point 2 of the Technology Code of Practice (TCoP) your plan or design must show how you’re making technology inclusive.
+To meet point 2 of the Technology Code of Practice (TCoP) your plans must show how you’re making technology inclusive.

-If you’re going through the spend control process you must explain how you’re meeting point 2 or any limitations you’ve encountered.
+If you’re going through the spend control process you must explain how you’re meeting point 2.

 How making things accessible and inclusive will help your programme

 Your technology project or programme will benefit from:

 - making your technology work for as many users as possible

 - all staff members having easy access to the information and infrastructure they need to do their work, for example, your organisation’s network, authoring tools, project management software and HR suites

 - assurance that there is no barrier to employing people with specific access needs

 Legally, public sector websites and apps must meet accessibility standards.
 And all suppliers to government have a legal duty to make their technology and services accessible to all, especially people with disabilities.